What is Gateway 2 and how can we ensure planning applications progress smoothly?

 At the basic level, all construction product manufacturers should be providing clear, comprehensive and verified product information to help designers make informed and justifiable decisions.
 Product data should also be easily accessible, available to both download from manufacturer’s website, or via industry platforms such as bimstore and NBS Source, allowing designers to embed this information into their designs from the very beginning.

 Any performance claims should be backed up by thorough testing carried out to the standards stipulated by the applicable building regulations - as a minimum.
 Wherever possible, these test results should be verified by accredited third-party certification bodies.
 This is absolutely crucial for passive fire protection, whose accurate specification is essential for protecting both lives and property.
-You can learn more about Siderise’s commitment to third-party testing and testing to standards that
+You can learn more about Siderise’s commitment to third-party testing and testing to standards that give a more accurate indication of in-application performance here.

 2. Technical design support